benoitthore/Enamel/docs/layers.md

-# Layers
-Computers only work with numbers, so do layout systems.
-In order to make a good layout system, a good geometry stack is required.

-This library uses different layers in order to achieve its goals, the lowest layer being raw geometry with `points`, `rectangle`, `circles`, and other basic geometry components, as well `sizes` and `angles` for measurements

-In the `Primitve` and the `Figure` layers, every object has a **Mutable** version.
-Example: `EPointMutable` extends `EPoint`.

-The **Mutable** class extends the immutable one which can sometimes be a source of error but it's unfortunately required in order to keep the library small and efficient when it comes to memory allocation

-Most functions have an optional **buffer** parameter which can be passed in order to avoid allocations.

 ## Primitives
 Primitives are object made of raw Java types such as numbers and boolean.
 Enums can also be included in this layer.